patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

     (![Actions](../../../../images/icon-actions.png))
     and select *Share*.
 This opens the Share dialog.

-3. Enter the email address of the user you want to share the file with.
+3. Enter the name or email address of the user you want to share the file with.
 To share the file with multiple users, enter each user's email address in a comma delimited list.

 4. To let receiving users also share the file, select *Allow the document to be shared with other users*.
 Unselect this option to prevent receiving users from sharing the file.
-Note, however, that if any users have View, Comment, or Update permissions via the traditional role-based permissions system, they can share the file regardless of your selection here.
+Note, however, that if any users are administrators, they can share the file regardless of your selection here.

 5. Select the file permissions to grant to receiving users.
 Because you can